 Stake holders are supporting the financially backward students of the College in many ways.
 The teachers and management of the College are acting as the facilitators of this programme.

 1.Scholarships by Alumni and Retired Staff: Former students who are now in good position and are willing to support the young generations in their alma mater are requested to contribute a lump sum for giving scholarships to brilliant and economically backward students.
 Retired staff also have instituted many scholarships on merit cum means basis which are really helpful to brilliant but financially backward students to continue their education.

 2.Fast A Day Feast A Friend: The College MGOCSM unit, a secular students’ wing actively participates in Community extension programs and their flagship program ‘Fast a Day, Feast a Friend’ is one to be mentioned with special regard.
 Every year a particular day is earmarked for collecting voluntary financial contributions from the college community and the fund raised through this, is handed over to the Principal to distribute to the needy hands among the students.

 Evidence of Success: Successful continuation of these inspiring programmes is in itself a strong indicator of excellent student-teacher and institutional relationship.
 This is a never ending story of culture inculcated by the College through strong bonding between the minds of students and teachers.

-Problems Encountered and Resources Required: The main reason for the success of this giving back by the alumni is the presence of the senior faculty members.
+Problems Encountered and Resources Required: The main reason for the success of this is the presence of the senior faculty members.
 They are the connecting link between the institution and the alumni.
 Once they are retired, the thread is badly severed.
 Those who replace their positions couldn’t effectively strike a cordial connection to the alumni of the previous generations.